-In the past two years I have been fortunate to work with 5th grade teacher Davie-Lyn Jones-Evans in Somerville, New Jersey.
+In the past two years I have been fortunate to work with 5th grade teacher Davie-Lyn Jones.
 We explored shadow puppetry as an interactive way to teach about the “hard history” topic of slavery, using primary sources for the stories of Henry “Box” Brown and Harriet Tubman’s escape from slavery.
-Interrupted by the corona virus lockdown Davie-lyn is offering her take on teaching the subject from home.
+Interrupted by the corona virus lockdown Davie-Lyn is offering her take on teaching the subject from home.

 New Jersey’s Amistad Commission charges school districts with writing curricula to teach the history of American slavery.
 For many years, these laws have informed my professional growth objective to engage students in meaningful and authentic conversations surrounding slavery and to craft lessons which create empathy for the experiences of the enslaved.
 Lessons devoted to teaching the hard history of slavery require both professional sensitivity and age-appropriate resources.
 The use of music, visual art, and shadow puppetry became a dynamic tool to increase student interest.